What's Required to Open a Hard Drive Safely

 A top-of-the-line workspace costs less than a big-screen TV

-While full clean-room facility costs can run into the millions, the professional equipment required to secure & clean a hard drive data recovery work zone is far more accessible.
+While full clean-room facility costs can run into the millions, the professional equipment required to secure a hard drive data recovery work zone is far more accessible.

 This is a Purair VLF-48 laminar-flow bench.
 It costs less than an 83″ OLED TV.
 Let's put it to work and see how it performs.

 The Purair VLF-48 is a professional laminar-flow hood for protecting drives from airborne particulates while open.
 It uses ULPA filtration (99.999% at 0.1-0.3 µm) and creates a vertical curtain of filtered air that continually flushes contaminants away from the work area.
-In other words, we saved roughly $1,995,510 and achieve the same contamination control at the work surface.
+In other words, we achieve the same contamination control at the work surface without the overhead of a room-scale facility.

 How we validated the setup

-We measured with a professional ultrafine particle counter: the TSI P-Trak 8525!
+We measured with a professional ultrafine particle counter: the TSI P-Trak 8525.
 This unit can detect particles down to 0.02 µm.
-After ~60 seconds of bench runtime, the counter read 0 aat 0.02 µm, i.e., below the instrument's detection limit.
+After ~60 seconds of bench runtime, the counter verified localized ISO 14644-1 Class 4 equivalent conditions.

 How small is 0.02 µm, anyway?

 The individual dust specks you see floating around your room are typically 10-50 µm across, about 500× larger in diameter.
 Because volume scales with the cube of radius, one visible speck is ~100 million times the volume of a 0.02 µm particle.
-Inside the bench, we're below detection at 0.02 µm in under a minute.
+Inside the bench, localized ISO 14644-1 Class 4 equivalent conditions are achieved within approximately 60 seconds of operation.

 Those sponsored results at the top of Google cost serious money.

-If your issue only needs a cheap part or a quick fix, a shop paying these ad costs can't offer you a reasonable price.
-They'd lose money before they start.
-How can you offer a customer a $500 repair when it cost $750 to get you in the door?
-That's why we don't spend money on this; it's also why our quotes make sense.
+If your issue only needs a cheap part or a quick fix, a shop paying these ad costs can't offer you a reasonable price; they'd lose money before they start.
+We don't spend money on paid ads, which is part of why our quotes are what they are.

 Ready to start?